-- (a) - (b) an interest free instalment plan or other arrangement under which the residential customer is given more time to pay a bill or pay arrears (including any disconnection or reconnection charges).
+(p) an interest free instalment plan or other arrangement under which the residential customer is given more time to pay a bill or pay arrears (including any disconnection or reconnection charges).

-5.2.
+4.2.
 Current position

 At present no interest rate has been approved by the Industry Regulator to apply to late payments.
+A key issue for this inquiry is to determine such an amount.

 A \$5.60 administrative fee for late payment is charged by AGL, and applies to accounts where a written disconnection warning is issued.
-AGL also charges disconnection/reconnection fees (covering services performed jointly by AGL and ETSA Utilities) of \$22.00 for disconnection and \$22.00 for business hours reconnection and \$39.00 for after hours reconnection.
+AGL also charges disconnection/reconnection fees (covering services performed jointly by AGL and ETSA Utilities) of \$49.40 during business hours reconnection and \$68.50 after hours.